sahasyy/fauna/README.md

 ## Note on the font

 Louize Display is loaded from `public/fonts/LouizeDisplay.ttf`.
-Per the license bundled with the font, if you ship this publicly, add the required attribution link in your footer:
+Per the license bundled with the font.
 ```html
 <a href="http://www.onlinewebfonts.com">Web Fonts</a>
 ```